-As my son turned 1 a few weeks ago it obviously got me thinking about when he was a newborn.
+When my son turned 1 it obviously got me thinking about when he was a newborn.
 People always say, ‘oh, you forgot about the pain of childbirth’.
 No. I don’t think I’ll ever forget that pain.

 Those first moments after birth